vivianjently-student/CA-Clothing-Recommender/README.md

 Next, Still in recommender.py Navigate to and update line 21 accordingly:

-#Note for user: change the following directory path to where you stored the embeddings folder on your machine.
+#Note for user: change the following directory path according to location of embeddings/ within project folder on your machine.
 EMBEDDINGS_DIR = r"C:\Users\Wanna\Desktop\Fashion FYP\embeddings"

 Lastly, Still in recommender.py, Navigate to and update Line 85 as follows